-Located near Maroubra in Sydney, the eastern section of Malabar Headland National Park is now open.
-The park does close when ANZAC Rifle Range is in use so please check safety messages and alerts before visiting.
-The western section will remain closed until the completion of the Western Escarpment walking track.
+Located near Maroubra in Sydney, the eastern section of Malabar Headland National Park is open to visitors.
+However the park does close when ANZAC Rifle Range is in use so check safety messages and alerts before visiting.
+The western section will remain closed until the completion of the Western Escarpment walking track in late 2017.

 Read more about Malabar Headland National Park

-Tucked between public beaches and parks, Malabar Headland's natural landscape is dominated by towering cliffs, sandstone escarpments and remnant heritage structures.
-Get away from the urban crowds and discover expansive views of the headlands north to Bondi and south to La Perouse.
-During whale watching season, keep your eye out for humpback whales cruising along the Pacific Ocean.
+Tucked between public beaches and parks, the natural landscape is dominated by towering cliffs, sandstone escarpments and remnant heritage structures.
+Get away from the urban crowds and discover expansive views all the way north to Bondi and south to La Perouse.

 ANZAC Rifle Range

 The eastern section of Malabar Headland National Park is subject to closure when the adjacent ANZAC Rifle Range is in use.
 This is the largest rifle range in the southern hemisphere and is headquarters to the New South Wales Rifle Association.
 Please check all safety messages and alerts before visiting.